 Celebrate & Learn about the Vernal Equinox at UMass Sunwheel

-As we spend the month of March wishing away the snow and scouring the local landscape for signs of spring to appear, we often forget to prepare ourselves for the truest sign of spring there is: the vernal equinox.
-Marking the very first official day of spring, the vernal equinox is the moment at which the sun is located directly over the Earth’s equator.
+As we spend the month of March wishing away the snow and scouring the local landscape for the first signs of spring, we often forget to prepare ourselves for the most accurate sign of spring there is … the vernal equinox!
+Marking the first official day of spring, the vernal equinox is when the Sun is located directly over the Earth’s equator.
 Along with a shadow-less noontime around the equator, the equinox brings six months of darkness to the south pole and six months of a perpetually visible sun to the north pole.
 And here in western Massachusetts?
-We get the beginning of springtime, lengthening days, gradual warmth, sweet maple syrup, and community celebrations that mark the change of season…
+We get the beginning of springtime, lengthening days, gradual warmth, sweet maple syrup, and community celebrations that mark the change of season.

-For additional ways to celebrate the vernal equinox listen to an archived spring equinox edition of the Hilltown Families Variety Show while perusing children’s books written about springtime and the role of the sun and moon in seasonal changes.
-Wendy Pfeffer’s A New Beginning pairs an age-appropriate scientific discussion of the equinox with information about its role in various world cultures, while Ellen Jackson’s The Spring Equinox details equinox celebrations held all around the world.
-Older students will enjoy Clare Walker Leslie’s The Ancient Celtic Festivals: and How We Celebrate Them Today, which discusses not only traditions surrounding the vernal equinox, but all celebrations for all major sun and moon changes that take place throughout the year.
+For additional ways to celebrate the vernal equinox, listen to the HFVS Spring Equinox Episode while perusing children’s books about springtime and the role of the Sun and moon in seasonal changes.
+Older students will enjoy Clare Walker Leslie’s The Ancient Celtic Festivals: and How We Celebrate Them Today, which discusses traditions surrounding the vernal equinox and celebrations for all significant Sun and Moon changes that take place throughout the year.
+Wendy Pfeffer’s A New Beginning pairs an age-appropriate scientific discussion of the equinox with information about its role in various world cultures.
+At the same time, Ellen Jackson’s The Spring Equinox details equinox celebrations held worldwide.

 [Photo credit: (cc) Michael Head]